 Overnight in Bagan.
-Meal plan: Breakfast and dinner.

 Day 3 Bagan Area Tour

 Today we have a full day in the Bagan area, visiting some of the more important and picturesque monuments therein.

 We will visit the Manuka temple, with its reclining Buddha image, which records a captive king's impression of life in prison; the fine stone carvings of Nanpaya Temple; Thatbyinnyu Temple, the tallest in Bagan; and Bupaya Pagoda (to name a few).
 We may also have time to travel to a viewpoint overlooking the Irrawaddy River.